radioarcane/radio-arcane.com/_posts/events/radio-arcane-2019-05-18.md

   Shop the market for your favorite night time oddities and support local artists, then stay for dancing and merriment!

-  DJs, King and Queen competition*, various vendors of art and curiosities, cash bar, and much more fun and surprises!
+  DJs, a professional Photo Booth, King and Queen competition*, various vendors of art and curiosities, cash bar, and much more fun and surprises!

   Doors open at 7pm
   Market @ 7pm, Party @ 10pm